MsPockets/ORK-client/README.md

 **Moving Forward**
 Going forward I would like to add functionality to add attendances, parks, kingdoms, and principalities.
 All users will be able to upload a picture of themselves for all others to see.
 Styling is also something I would like to get to, but the stylng is less important for this use.

+I would also like to add the functionality to add a personal picture that each user uploads to their account.